cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Fitting the Model.

 Now that the dataset has been simulated it is time to fit the model.
-The paper uses STAN, however I still with Python and use PyMC3.
+The paper uses STAN, however I use Python/PyMC3.

 #### Results